 Since the outbreak of Covid-19 in the UK, personal protective equipment (PPE) has been much talked about and often in short supply.
-If you’re disabled or have a health condition and use carers or personal assistance, PPE is likely to be even more important.
+If you’re disabled or have a health condition and use carers or personal assistance, gloves, masks, hand sanitiser and aprons are likely to be even more important.

-On the Disability Horizons Shop, we’ve been able to get a range of PPE – including aprons, masks and face shields – to help with the demand.
-Here, we round up 8 items that are particularly useful or unique.
+On the Disability Horizons Shop, we’ve been able to get a range of Covid essentials.
+Here, we round up 6 items that are particularly useful or unique.

 Unlike many other reusable cloth face masks, these water-resistant masks are able to kill 80% of surface bacteria thanks to nano-silver technology.